October 1, 2024

 Elevator Phones

 Emergency telephones are located in every elevator on the campus.
 Simply push the button marked “Emergency Phone” and you will be connected to our Security Services Dispatch Center.
-Every call placed by an elevator telephone is responded to by a member of the Security Services Department.
+Every call placed by an elevator telephone is responded to by a member of the Security Services team.
 If you are stuck, remain calm and stay inside the elevator.
 Only trained elevator personnel are authorized to remove trapped occupants.
 No one else should attempt to release them or to force elevator doors open.
 The elevator telephone is for emergencies ONLY; please refrain from using the phone unless it is an emergency.

 Blue Light Emergency Call Boxes